SimenBakken/QuizWebApp/README.md

 The app uses Asp Net Core 3.1, and react.

-To start applications, open the solution in Visual Studio, and launch the debugger.
+To start applications, open the solution located in the src folder in Visual Studio, and launch the debugger.